Dixa-public/dixa-voyado-service/README.md

 - The service uses the customer's email as the contact identifier for Voyado
 - In production, you may need to implement proper contact ID mapping
-- Each new CSAT event overwrites the previous one in memory
-- The service includes comprehensive error handling and logging

 ## Railway Deployment